dostr-eth/resources/docs/EASYREAD.md

 Dostr ('Dost' means 'friend' in Hindi, an adoption of 'Doost' from Farsi) is an Ethereum-flavoured [Nostr](https://github.com/nostr-protocol/nostr#readme) client.
 Dostr is a fully backward-compatible Nostr client with ENS and Ethereum integration.
 It's a collection of experimental specifications and implementations of Ethereum-aware Nostr clients to transfer signed data/messages, and transact between users and services.

 Ethereum was originally designed as a 3-in-1 protocol: Ethereum/EVM as **Consensus** mechanism, Swarm as **Storage** system and Whisper as **Messaging** protocol.
-Dostr is equivalent to Whisper in this grander vision outlined in the Ethereum whitepaper.
+Dostr is equivalent to Whisper in this grander vision outlined in the Ethereum white paper.
 Dostr client allows Nostr to function with Ethereum wallets ([SIWE](https://login.xyz/)) and leverage properties of [ENS](https://docs.ens.domains/), such as allowing users to import their ENS identity, avatars and other records on Nostr.
 Dostr is unsurprisingly a minimal implementation of [Sign In With X (SIWx)](https://chainagnostic.org/CAIPs/caip-122).

 ## Introduction